admin-remix/Chromebook-Getter-Docs/docs/get-chromebooks/README.md

 # Basics

-The Get Chromebooks funcationality is the core way that you will interact with Chromebook Getter.
+The Get Chromebooks functionality is the core way that you will interact with Chromebook Getter.
-By using this function you will have the option to get a single organizational unit or a organizational unit and all its child organizational units.
+By using this function you will have the option to get a single organizational unit or an organizational unit and all its child organizational units.

 ## How To Use

 * Add-ons -> Chromebook Getter -> Get Chromebooks
-* Use the Dropdown menu to choose the organizational unit you need Chromeobook data for.
+* Use the Dropdown menu to choose the organizational unit you need Chromebook data for.
-* If needing child oranizational units select the check box.
+* If needing child organizational units select the check box.
 * Press blue 'Get Chromebooks' button.
-* Depending on how many devices you have this could take a couple minutes, grab some coffee and come back.
+* Depending on how many devices you have, this could take a couple of minutes.
+Grab some coffee and come back.
 A dialog box will let you know when data is ready.

 ## Look Under The Hood